cloudblog004/fantasticfoodies/content/en/posts/2535-how-to-make-perfect-chicken-mushroom-asparagus-and-leek-tray-bake.md

 1. Get 1 large leek, outer leaves removed and cut into 1 cm slices

 I have given quantities for two but it is very easy to multiply up, all you need.
 Add the leeks to the asparagus mixture along with the cheese and stir to combine.
-Creamy Mushroom, Chicken &amp; Asparagus Bake.
+Creamy Mushroom, Chicken & Asparagus Bake.
 This comforting weeknight casserole recipe features plenty of mushrooms and asparagus combined with chicken and brown rice and a creamy Parmesan cheese sauce.

 <!--inarticleads2-->